 Social media provides a massive amount of valuable information and shows us how language is actually used by lots of people.
 This course will give an overview of prominent research findings on language use in social media.
 The course will also cover several machine learning algorithms and the core natural language processing techniques for obtaining and processing Twitter data.

-- Fall 2016, CSE 5539-0010 The Ohio State University
+- Autumn 2019, CSE 5539-0010 The Ohio State University

 dual-listed undergraduate and graduate course